Workshops, pitches and the shortlist of Europe’s hottest startups in The Europas Awards – TechCrunch

 Mon Jun 08, 3:00 Pm – 3:40 Pm GMT +1 (40 Min)

-The Europas 2020: FinTech Sector Deep Dive + Pitch : Join us for a deep dive into FinTech along with pitches from The Europas shortlisted startups.
+Join us for a deep dive into FinTech along with pitches from The Europas shortlisted startups.

 Tue Jun 09, 11:00 Am – 11:40 Am GMT +1 (40 Min)